 Algae Research Partnerships Impact Greenhouse Gas Production, Energy Security, and Job Creation

-NREL's algae research has included collaborations with Cellana, Sapphire, and Algenol, as well as a partnership with Chevron Corp. to develop new technologies to accelerate the commercialization of algal biofuels.
+NREL's algae research has included collaborations with Cellana, Sapphire, and Algenol, as well as a partnership with Chevron Corp. to accelerate the commercialization of algal biofuels.

 Partnership Helps Fort Carson Meet Energy Goals